Propensity score adjustment when errors in achievement measures inform treatment assignment: An existing method for propensity score estimation with error-prone confounders

-In line with recommendations from the Standards for Educational and Psychological Testing \parencite{standards_2014}, many agencies publish conditional standard errors of measurement (CSEMs), estimates of the variation of test-day fluctuations conditional on a given true score.
-Agencies also report school-level counts of the number of students in each major subgroup that take year-end tests, even for subgroups falling below the threshold for reporting scores.
-An estimate of $\Sigma_{i}$ can then be fashioned as follows: since the diagonal elements of $\Sigma_{i}$ are given by $\sigma_{ijk}^{2}m_{ijk}^{-1}$, and the CSEM associated with each average true score $X_{ijk}$ offers an estimate of $\sigma^{2}_{ijk}$, the diagonal elements may be estimated by dividing the CSEMs by the subgroup-by-assessment testtaker counts.
-Subgroups that feature in $W_{i}$ and $X_{i}$ may not be mutually exclusive, which could introduce correlation between average obtained scores on the same assessment.
-However, publicly available subgroup counts may not disaggregate along multiple demographic variables: they report marginal counts by race and ethnicity and marginal counts by sex, but not counts by race and ethnicity and sex, for example.
-The development that follows focuses on the case of mutually exclusive subgroups, where these complications do not arise.
+As mentioned previously, subgroups whose scores feature in $\textbf{W}_{i}$ and $\textbf{X}_{i}$ may not be mutually exclusive, which introduces correlation between the elements of $\textbf{W}_{i}$.
+Publicly available testtaker counts by subgroup may not be disaggregated along multiple demographic variables, however; counts are often available by race/ethnicity and sex separately, for example, but they are not available for the intersections of race/ethnicity groups and sexes.
+The development that follows focuses on the case of mutually exclusive subgroups where these complications do not arise.
 Generalization to the case of non-exclusive subgroups with known overlap counts is immediate, but in cases with unknown extent of overlap, additional assumptions would be needed to identify $\Sigma_{i}$.